joelvh/json2json/README.md

           path: 'Items.SearchBinSets.SearchBinSet.Bin'

-The "key" property lets you convert an array to a map.
+The "key" property indicates you want to convert an array to a map.
-The value of the "key" property specifies the path to the value to use as the property on the new map.
+The "key" property lets you specify the property in the original JSON object to use as the key in the new map.
 The value retrieved from the original JSON object will be converted to a string.
+(You can specify a function that is passed the original JSON value and returns a key to use.)

           key: 'BinParameter.Value'

 The "value" property (optional) lets you specify the property in the original JSON object to use as the value in the new map.
+(You can specify a function that is passed the original JSON value and returns a value to use.)

           value: 'BinItemCount'